BasLijten/blog/content/blog/getting-started-develop-for-xm-cloud-in-wsl2/index.md

 1. (Optional) Install a fresh ubuntu 22 WSL instance.
 2. (Optional) Install Oh-my-posh for an awesome prompt - WITH Sitecore CLI integration!
+3. Configure the git Credential Manager
-3. Install the Sitecore CLI (and see your prompt shine)
+4. Install the Sitecore CLI (and see your prompt shine)
-4. Install Frontend tooling in order to build your xmcloud installation
+5. Install Frontend tooling in order to build your xmcloud installation

-## (Optional) Install a fresh ubuntu 22 WSL instance
+### (Optional) Install a fresh ubuntu 22 WSL instance

 If you don't have a WSL2 instance yet, you can install one by following the steps on [this page](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 I prefer to use Ubuntu 22, but you can choose any distro you like.
 For my setup, I chose to install a second instance, following [this blogpost](https://cloudbytes.dev/snippets/how-to-install-multiple-instances-of-ubuntu-in-wsl2).

-## (Optional) Install Oh-my-posh for an awesome prompt - WITH Sitecore CLI integration!
+### (Optional) Install Oh-my-posh for an awesome prompt - WITH Sitecore CLI integration

 I [recently wrote a plugin](https://blog.baslijten.com/oh-my-sitecore-I-powered-up-your-shell/) for [oh-my-posh](https://ohmyposh.dev/) for the [Sitecore CLI integration](https://ohmyposh.dev/docs/segments/sitecore).